Global phase space structures in a model of passive descent: Introduction

-Both gliding animal flight and plant seed descent represent special cases of passive aerodynamic descent, which is a topic in fluid mechanics with very rich history dating back to at least the 19th century in the work of Maxwell and Zhukovskii \cite{maxwell1854particular,lamb1932hydrodynamics,andronov2013theory}.
-Prior experimental works have identified several canonical behaviors exhibited by falling disks, plates, and plant seeds characterized by different couplings between rotation and translation in space \cite{minami_various_2003,field_chaotic_1997}.
+Both gliding animal flight and plant seed descent represent special cases of passive aerodynamic descent, a topic with very rich history dating back to at least the 19th century in the work of Maxwell and Zhukovskii \cite{maxwell1854particular,lamb1932hydrodynamics,andronov2013theory}.
+Prior experimental studies have identified several canonical behaviors exhibited by falling disks, plates, and plant seeds characterized by different couplings between rotation and translation in space \cite{minami_various_2003,field_chaotic_1997}.
 In all of these behaviors, an inherently high-dimensional system, which must consider velocities, angles, and angular velocities in 3D space, converges to a low-dimensional behavior, whether traveling in a single plane or going through a cycle of velocities \cite{field_chaotic_1997,ern2012wake,andersen_unsteady_2005,andersen_analysis_2005,tam2010tumbling,vincent2016holes}.